 Shared reading takes place throughout the week.
 This is an interactive reading experience that allows children to share the reading of a book or other text while guided and supported by a teacher.

 Children are encouraged to read independently to build fluency and become self-reliant readers.
 Our main reading scheme is ORT, which is complemented by Project X, Traditional Tales Hero Academy, In Fact and Explore.

 We know that parents and carers are very busy people but there are ways in which you can support your child at home.

-• We would also ask you to share your child’s reading book with them on a frequent basis.
+- We would also ask you to share your child’s reading book with them on a frequent basis.
+Please click here for a recent letter regarding 'three reads' at home.
 This is a good opportunity for your child to practice some of the skills and strategies that they have learnt at school.
 We would also ask you to spend time discussing the book.
 Prompts for discussion can be found inside the book covers.
 These are invaluable in developing your child’s comprehension.

 At Hatherley, we use the ‘talk for writing’ approach as developed by Pie Corbett.
 This enables the children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.

 Writing is taught through daily English lessons.
 Further links are made through the teaching of other subjects, to ensure knowledge and skills are firmly embedded.

 English has the most complex alphabetic language in the world due to our inheritance of other languages such as: Latin, French, Greek and German.
 It has many more ways of writing one sound.
 For example the long vowel ‘a' sound can be spelled ay, ai and a-e.
 We use RWI to support our teaching of spelling.
 Children in Key Stage 1 also have a weekly spelling focus.
 Spelling books containing activities connected to the spelling focus are sent home on a weekly basis.
 Activities include games, word searches, cross words, comprehensions and writing activities.